atharvayeola/e-commerce_agent/README.md

 ## Safety & production notes

 - The DuckDuckGo HTML scraping fallback is brittle and intended for prototyping.
 For production, use a SERP provider (SerpAPI, Bing) with proper API keys and rate-limiting.
-- Be careful with `WEB_FETCH_ALLOW_ALL=1` — enabling it in production could expose your service to scraping arbitrary websites.
-Use `WEB_FETCH_ALLOWLIST` or admin controls for safety.
+- Be careful with `WEB_FETCH_ALLOW_ALL=1` — in production, use `WEB_FETCH_ALLOWLIST` and respect robots.txt.
+Add rate-limiting and per-domain throttling.
+- Never expose `BROWSEAI_API_KEY` to the frontend.
+Keep secrets in server env or a secret manager.
+Rotate keys if they were exposed.
 - Consider robots.txt checks, rate limits, and per-domain throttling before enabling broad web discovery.

 ---

+## Image search: ViT-based analysis

+The image-based search pipeline extracts visual features using a lightweight Vision Transformer and matches against catalog entries.

+- Code: `apps/api/core/image_analysis.py`
+- Deps: `transformers`, `Pillow` (see `apps/api/requirements.txt`)
+- Endpoint: `/agent/chat` with `image_b64` triggers image search
+- Behavior: Dominant colors + visual embeddings guide similarity; results include catalog `ProductCard`s with a visual rationale.

 ## Future improvements (shortlist)